A Trestle Table for Under $35: How I Built a 15th-Century-Style Table for Pennsic From an Old Door and Pine Boards

 How did these plans come about?
-This year I needed a table for camping at Pennsic, but I didn’t want to spend a fortune on it.
+In 2011 I joined the SCA and I needed a table for camping at Pennsic, but I didn’t want to spend a fortune on it.
 I could buy a couple sheets of plywood, but I want to use this table year-round for crafts, so I preferred something that would look nicer.
 Alas, oak and even select pine is really pricey — $100 and up for the project.
 My solution?
 I combined an old recycled door (for the table top) with inexpensive pine (for the legs and spacers) for a 15th-century, St. Jerome-style trestle table that comes in at under $35.

 What You Need:

 - 10 feet of 2″ x 4″ pine – $3